ddwheele/esp32-home-projects/PhotoTransistorFeeder/README.md

-This project reads values from two phototransistors and serves a webpage with the latest values.
-It is based on the tutorial code for the LAFVIN ESP32 Basic Starter Kit, Project 9 ESP32 DHT11 Web Server.
+This project reads values from two phototransistors and sends the values to the Adafruit IO server.

 It must be run with an ESP32 wired as shown below.
 PTL stands for Photo Transistor Light http://adafru.it/2831